ROI: Healthier, more productive occupants

 At the heart of our built environment—whether homes, offices, schools, or other building types—are the occupants.
 According to the U.S. Environmental Protection Agency (EPA), Americans spend 87% of their time inside buildings, making the built environment they inhabit critical.

 Businesses, individuals, and society benefit from better working environments.
 Key health benefits include improved air quality, thermal comfort, and access to daylight.
-A study found that high-performance design elements that address these key benefits produced a total net value of $55.47/sf for increased productivity and $9.03/sf for improved health and wellness, through reduced absenteeism and missed work time, over 10 years (Attema 2018).
+A study found that high-performance design elements that address these key benefits produced a total net value of $55.47/sf for increased productivity and $9.03/sf for improved health and wellness, through reduced absenteeism and missed work time, over 10 years.1

-See AIA's Framework for Design Excellence: Design for Wellbeing.
+See AIA's Framework for Design Excellence: Design for Wellbeing for more context.

 Literature review completed by University of Washington’s Integrated Design Lab for AIA in 2020.